Ask the experimenters why they experiment on animals and the answer is: 'Because animals are like us.'

 Animal experimentation rests on a logical contradiction.Prof.
 Charles R. Magel

 This is an ethical and moral issue of the first order.
-If animals are so like us that we can substitute them for testing instead of using humans, then surely those animals have the very attributes (ability to suffer physically and psychologically, conscious awareness) that mean they deserve to be respected and protected from harm — as we would wish for ourselves.
+If animals are so like us that we can substitute them for testing instead of using humans, then surely those animals have the very attributes (ability to suffer physically and psychologically, conscious awareness) that means they deserve to be respected and protected from harm — as we would wish for ourselves.

 Vivisection is a social evil because if it advances human knowledge, it does so at the expense of human character.George Bernard Shaw